bitwarden/contributing-docs/docs/architecture/clients/presentation/angular.md

 ## Organize by Feature ([ADR-0011](../../adr/0011-angular-folder-structure.md))

+We strive to follow the [Application structure and NgModules][style-structure] section from the Angular Style Guide.

 The folder structure should be organized by feature, in a hierarchial manner.
 With features in turn being owned by a team.
 Below is a simplified folder structure which may diverge somewhat from the current structure.